HarshitKaushik/java-cheat-sheet/README.md

     //Output : Exception in thread "main" java.lang.NullPointerException at com.in28minutes.exceptionhandling.ExceptionHandlingExample2.main(ExceptionHandlingExample2.java:34)
 ```

-Since NullPointerException is not a sub class of CurrenciesDoNotMatchException it wouldn't be handled by the catch block.
+Since NullPointerException is not a sub-class of CurrenciesDoNotMatchException it wouldn't be handled by the catch block.
 Instead a NullPointerException would be thrown out by the main method.

 #### Exception Handling Best Practices
 In all above examples we have not followed an Exception Handling good practice(s).
 Never Completely Hide Exceptions.
 At the least log them. printStactTrace method prints the entire stack trace when an exception occurs.
 If you handle an exception, it is always a good practice to log the trace.